 Investments in Malaysia

 The Malaysian markets are easily accessible by global investors, with free mobility of inflows and outflows of capital for investments in Malaysia.

 - Non-residents are free to repatriate divestment proceeds, profits, dividends or any income arising from investments in Malaysia provided that the funds are repatriated in foreign currency.

 Accessibility to domestic financing

 i.
 Borrowing in foreign currency

-(a) Non-resident are free to borrow any amount of foreign currency from licensed onshore banks.
+(a) Non-resident are free to borrow any amount of foreign currency from licenced onshore banks.
 Proceeds of the borrowing can be utilised offshore or onshore; and

 (b) Non-residents are also free to issue foreign-currency denominated sukuk/bonds in Malaysia for use onshore or abroad.

 ii.
 Borrowing in ringgit

-(a) Non-financial institution non-residents are free to borrow any amount in ringgit from licensed onshore banks (excluding licensed international Islamic bank), resident companies and resident individuals to finance activities in the real sector in Malaysia;
+(a) Non-financial institution non-residents are free to borrow any amount in ringgit from licenced onshore banks (excluding licenced international Islamic bank), resident companies and resident individuals to finance activities in the real sector in Malaysia;

 (c) Upon approval from BNM, non-residents may raise ringgit financing in Malaysia through the issuance of ringgit-denominated sukuk/bonds.
 The proceeds may be used onshore or offshore, subject to consideration on case-to-case basis.

 Settlement for trade in goods and services

-Non-residents may undertake settlements for international trade in goods and services with residents in foreign currency or ringgit via licensed onshore banks or appointed overseas office.
+Non-residents may undertake settlements for international trade in goods and services with residents in foreign currency or ringgit via licenced onshore banks or appointed overseas office.

 Ringgit and foreign currency accounts

 There are no restrictions for non-residents to open –

-- foreign currency accounts with any licensed onshore banks to facilitate investments and business operations in Malaysia.
+- foreign currency accounts with any licenced onshore banks to facilitate investments and business operations in Malaysia.
 Funds in these accounts are free to be remitted abroad; and

 - ringgit accounts with any financial institution.
 The accounts can be funded with ringgit from the sale of foreign currency on spot basis or any income earned from their investments in Malaysia including interest, rental, profits, dividend or proceeds from divestments of their ringgit assets.
-Funds in these accounts can be remitted abroad once converted into foreign currency with the licensed onshore banks.
+Funds in these accounts can be remitted abroad once converted into foreign currency with the licenced onshore banks.